Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - `wget 192.168.1.105/meet_our_team/ashton.txt`

-- Or run an nmap script reveal hidden files and directories : `nmap --script http-enum -p80 192.168.1.105`
+- Or run an nmap script reveal hidden files and directories : `nmap --script http-enum -p80 192.168.1.105`.
+Here `http-enum` is an NSE (Nmap scripting engine) script provides insights regarding the types of servers and applications in use within the subnet.

 - These also inform that the username is Ashton for these password protected folders